-Mandatory Qualifications for specialist teachers of classes of pupils with hearing impairment, vision impairment or multi-sensory impairment.
+Mandatory qualifications for specialist teachers of pupils with hearing impairment, vision impairment or multi-sensory impairment.

 To teach a class of pupils with hearing impairment (HI), vision impairment (VI), or multi-sensory impairment (MSI), a teacher must hold a mandatory qualification.
-This is a qualification approved by the Secretary of State and is in addition to qualified teacher status.
+This qualification is required in addition to qualified teacher status.

-The following providers are approved to offer courses leading to the MQ, against the updated specifications from September 2016.
+The following providers are approved to offer courses leading to the mandatory qualification, against the updated specifications from September 2016.

-We have undertaken a review of the Mandatory Qualification, to ensure that it:
+We reviewed the mandatory qualification, to ensure that it:

 - reflects the changing landscape

-- is sufficiently flexible to ensure that it continues to meet the needs of the profession and children and young people with sensory impairment
+- meets the needs of the profession and children and young people with sensory impairment

-- aligns with Department for Education and NCTL priorities to ensure schools, higher education institutions and others across the sector are working collaboratively on the design and delivery of training
+- meets Department for Education priorities to ensure schools, higher education institutions and others across the sector are working together to develop and provide training

 A summary of responses to the consultation and the government’s response can be found on the consultation page.